Accessibility of Services

 Community Care continually evaluates accessibility of behavioral health services.
 Assessing access entails the synthesis of various data measures, which includes objective measures related to telephone statistics as well as subjective measures related to a member’s perception of access.
 Performance measures related to service access have inherent member safety implications, and these measures enable Community Care to monitor that members obtain timely behavioral health appointments and have quick access to Community Care by telephone.

 Community Care measures how quickly we answer the telephone (known as the average speed of answer) and the percentage of callers who hang up before their call is answered (known as the abandonment rate).
-Community Care’s goals related to these two measurements, which are more stringent than industry standards, are 5% or less for the abandonment rate and 30 seconds or less for average speed of answer.
-From 2021 to 2023, Community Care continued to exceed the goal for the abandonment rates; however, in 2023, the average speed of answer increased to 21 seconds, and was slightly above the goal.
-Community Care continually strives to improve our telephone responsiveness, particularly as our membership grows and call volume increases.
+Community Care’s goals related to these two measurements are 5% or less for the abandonment rate and 30 seconds or less for average speed of answer.
+From 2022 to 2024, Community Care continued to exceed the goals for average speed of answer and abandonment rates.
+While goals have been met, it is notable that Community Care continually strives to maintain our telephone responsiveness even though overall call volume has increased since 2022.

 Emergent and urgent access to services is measured through member calls to Community Care that require triage and referral.
 When a member calls seeking care, a Customer Service Representative routinely asks the member a series of questions to determine the urgency.
 If the responses indicate that the member needs to be seen right away, the call is transferred to a Care Manager who assesses the member’s level of acuity and works with a facility/practitioner to ensure the member has an appointment within the appropriate timeframe.
 Community Care has adopted related appointment access standards that meet or exceed state and national guidelines.
 Community Care members are entitled to: